-Rider and coach registration for the 2019 season opens on April 1
+Rider registration is closed for the 2019 season

 the utah league is adopting new rules and skill-based racing in 2019